metabase/metabase/docs/users-guide/04-asking-questions.md

 **Relative dates** are things like "the past 30 days," or "the current week;" as time passes, the dates these refer to _change_.
 Relative dates are a useful way to set up a filter on a question so that it stays up-to-date by showing you for example how many users visited your website in the last 7 days.

-#### Filtering by a segment
+### Filtering by a segment

 If your Metabase administrators have created special named filters for the table you're viewing, they’ll appear at the top of the filter dropdown in purple text with a star next to them.
-These are called "segments," and they're shortcuts to a combination of filters that are commonly used in your organization.
+These are called **Segments**, and they're shortcuts to a combination of filters that are commonly used in your organization.
 They might be called things like “Active Users,” or “Most Popular Products.”

 Once you're happy with your filter, click Done, and your data will be updated with your filter applied.
 If you want to edit your filter, just click the little purple token at the top of the screen.
 If you click on the X, you'll remove your filter.
 You can add as many filters as you need.

 ![An active filter](./images/notebook/filter-badge.png)

-### Summarizing
+## Summarizing results

 When we have a question like "how many people downloaded our app each day this week?" or "what's the average age of customers who visit each of our stores on the weekend?", we're asking for a **summary** of the data.
 A summary is usually made up of two parts: one or more _numbers_ we care about (called a "metric" in data-speak), and how we want to see that number _grouped_ or _broken out_.
 So in our first example:

-- the metric is "how many people downloaded our app"
+- The metric is "how many people downloaded our app."
-- we want that metric to be grouped by "each day"
+- We want that metric to be grouped by "each day."
-- and "this week" is a filter
+- And "this week" is a filter.

 There are two very common ways you'll tend to summarize your data: